linkedin/icon-magic/README.md

 - `yarn install`
 - `yarn lerna run build`

+or you can install lerna globally using `yarn global add lerna` and run `lerna` directly using `lerna run build`.

 You can use `yarn lerna run` to run a script in each package that contains that script. i.e `yarn lerna run test` to run the tests for all packages.
+You'll need to run a build on all the packages when you switch branches.

 ## Glossary